Yunesitʼin Government

-The Yunesitʼin Government, formerly known as the Stone First Nation, is a band government of the Yunesit'in subgroup of the Tsilhqot'in people, whose territory is the Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
+Yunesitʼin Government, formerly known as the Stone First Nation, is a band government of the Yunesit'in subgroup of the Tsilhqot'in people, whose territory is the Chilcotin District in the western Central Interior region of the Canadian province of British Columbia.
 It is a member of the Tsilhqot'in Tribal Council.
 The people of the Yunesitʼin Government are known as the Yunesit'in in the Chilcotin language.

 The Yunesitʼin Government's offices are located at the town of Hanceville, about 90 km west of Williams Lake.

 Indian reserves

 Indian Reserves under the administration of the Yunesitʼin Government are: